-Here we show that combining Qubit assays with the FLUOstar® Omega multi-mode plate reader is ideally suited for high-throughput sample quantiﬁcation that directly impacts quality of deep sequencing experiments.
-The assay is fast, precise and straightforward and can be easily included in automated library preparation systems.
-Figure 1 represents a typical, quality controlled NGS workﬂow.
-Depending on the assay (WGS, ChIP-Seq, RNA-Seq etc.) DNA or RNA analytes are ﬂuorometrically quantiﬁed and quality, together with integrity parameters, is evaluated.
+Here we show that combining Qubit assays with the FLUOstar® Omega multi-mode plate reader is ideally suited for high-throughput sample quantiﬁcation that directly impacts the quality of deep sequencing experiments.
+The assay is fast, precise, and straightforward and can be easily included in automated library preparation systems.
+Figure 1 represents a typical, quality-controlled NGS workﬂow.
+Depending on the assay (WGS, ChIP-Seq, RNA-Seq, etc.) DNA or RNA analytes are ﬂuorometrically quantiﬁed and quality, together with integrity parameters, is evaluated.
 In a second step, sequencing libraries are constructed and successful preparation validated using ﬂuorometric DNA quantiﬁcation in combination with capillary electrophoresis.
-Prior sequencing, libraries are pooled to facilitate multiplex sequencing and pools are loaded on a sequencing instrument for analysis.
-Percentage of DNA amount of each library in a pool as well as total amount of DNA loaded on a sequencing instrument directly inﬂuences quality of each sequencing experiment and sequencing run, making precise quantiﬁcation at any step of the workﬂow fundamental.
+Prior sequencing, libraries are pooled to facilitate multiplex sequencing, and pools are loaded on a sequencing instrument for analysis.
+Percentage of DNA amount of each library in a pool as well as the total amount of DNA loaded on a sequencing instrument directly inﬂuences the quality of each sequencing experiment and sequencing run, making precise quantiﬁcation at any step of the workﬂow fundamental.

 Materials & Methods

 - Qubit dsDNA HS Assay (ThermoScientiﬁc, Q32854))

 - 96-well plates, black, F-bottom (Greiner bio-one, 655076)

 - Qubit® single tube ﬂuorometer (ThermoScientiﬁc), FLUOstar® Omega (BMG LABTECH)